usgs/hazdev-accordion/readme_dependency_install_specifics.md

         export PATH=$PATH:/usr/local/opt/ruby/bin

 6. Close and re-open your terminal so that your new PATH is loaded.
-   Make sure to navigate back to your `earthquake-eventadmin` project directory.
+   Make sure to navigate back to your `hazdev-accordion` project directory.

 Then continue by
 [installing secondary dependencies](readme_dependency_install.md#secondary-dependencies).